picasso and cubism

 people, terms, and concepts: vanitas painting, primitivism, multiple perspectives, drawing what you know vs. drawing what you see

-Know both the 'meaning' of the Demoiselles as a vanitas painting (be able to analyze this aspect of the work in terms of form and subject-matter and in relation to the preliminary sketch) and its art-historical significance as a precursor to Cubism (especially in the multiple perspectives of the squatting woman at the lower right and the semi-seated woman second from the left).
+Know both the 'meaning' of the Demoiselles as a vanitas painting (be able to analyze this aspect of the work in terms of form and subject-matter and in relation to the preliminary sketch) and its art-historical significance as a precursor to Cubism (especially in the multiple perspectives in places throughout the work).
 Be able to discuss Picasso's use of African masks and primitivism to contribute to the meaning of the work, both in terms of its expressive content and in terms of the Cubist aim of drawing what you know, not what you see (an aim also shared by so-called primitive cultures and children).
 In the Braque below (or an 'unknown' analytic Cubist work), be able to discuss the use of multiple perspectives and other techniques to convey the conceptual truth of the object, rather than just its surface appearance.

 Braque, Violin and Palette, Cubism, c.
 1910